-Welcome to our 2019 Portland Food Guide which features 40 of the best restaurants in Portland in as many categories as could reasonably fit into a post for readers with an above-average attention span.
-As any visitor, native or person of interest with interest in the Portland dining scene knows, culling to 40 best Portland restaurants from about 4,000 is no easy task.
+Welcome to our 2020 guide to Portland restaurants, which features 40 of the best restaurants in Portland in as many categories as could reasonably fit into a post for readers with an above-average attention span.
+Like any visitor, native or person of interest with interest in the Portland dining scene knows, culling to 40 best Portland restaurants from about 4,000 is no easy task.

 This guide has short highlighted information for each restaurant and includes high-end Portland restaurants as well as a smattering of casual Portland restaurants.
-We kept my parameters limited to locally owned restaurants in the Portland area.
-What’s not included: ice cream, pie, donuts and food carts.
+We kept parameters limited to locally-owned restaurants in the Portland area.

 Xico is a wonderful Mexican restaurant on Division Street in Southeast Portland with delicious, thick homemade tortillas, juicy and amply stuffed tacos, and inventive options including ceviche, burritos and a nice spicy mexi-dog.
-They are open for lunch and dinner, as well as brunch on the weekend.
+They are open for lunch and dinner, as well as brunch on the weekend and it’s one of the best Portland restaurants.
 Highlights: those deliciously thick tortillas, Salad Tacos, Sopa de Lima.

 Danwei Canting has an amazing menu full of dumplings, burgers (tofu, lamb), skewers, bings, noodles, jiaozi, and fun snacks like peanuts and fries.
 While not a traditional Chinese restaurant, it’s still a fun visit if you’re in the mood for Chinese but more in the form of Beijing snack-ey and street foods.